409th Air Expeditionary Group

 The group was first activated in June 1943 during World War II as the 409th Bombardment Group.
 After moving to Europe, it served in combat with Ninth Air Force, flying Douglas A-20 Havoc, and later Douglas A-26 Invader light bombers Europe from the spring of 1944 through V-E Day.
 The group returned to the United States in the summer of 1945 and was inactivated in November 1945.

-The 409th was reactivated in 2001 as an air expeditionary unit under USAFE in 2001 at Camp Sarafovo, Bulgaria as a support and air refueling unit in support of Operation Iraqi Freedom using six McDonnell Douglas KC-10 Extender aircraft deployed from McGuire Air Force Base, New Jersey to help keep coalition aircraft fueled and flying on their air routes through Bulgaria and on to the theater of war.
+The 409th was reactivated in 2001 as an air expeditionary unit under USAFE at Camp Sarafovo, Bulgaria.
+It became a support and air refueling unit in support of Operation Iraqi Freedom (Operation Enduring Freedom??) using six McDonnell Douglas KC-10 Extender aircraft deployed from McGuire Air Force Base, New Jersey to help keep coalition aircraft fueled and flying on their air routes through Bulgaria and on to the theater of war.
 The group has subsequently been activated to support several humanitarian operations.

 Air Force (magazine) notes in its 2012/13 annual survey of units that the group operated Intelligence, surveillance and reconnaissance (ISR) aircraft from unspecified locations in the United States Air Forces Africa area of responsibility.